mofthedev/photoscan-normalmap/README.md

-# photoscan-normalmap
+Photoscan for normalmap
+==
-Generating normal maps using both 'photometric stereo' and 'height map to normal map' methods
+Generating normal maps using both ['photometric stereo'](https://en.wikipedia.org/wiki/Photometric_stereo) and 'height map to normal map' methods

 This Python code converts photometric stereo images like these: